-illuminator --report
+nlight --report

+\$ nlight --report=illuminator

+Generates a report about an illuminator on functions, function groups, global variables, etc. For example:

 '''

-$ illuminator --report=illuminator

-'''

-Generate a report about an illuminator on functions, function groups, global variables, etc. For example:

-'''

-$ illuminator --report=pthread
+$ nlight --report=pthread

 The following global variables were found:

 The following subroutines had no debug information or

 <declare>:

 pread64

 pwrite64

 lseek64

 pread

 pread64

 pwrite

 pwrite64

 The following subroutines were excluded because of their

 names:

 errno_location

-h_errno_location
+h errno location

 libc allocate rtsig

+...

 pthread_cleanup_pop

 pthread_cleanup_pop_restore

-'''

-'''

 pthread cleanup push

-pthread cleanup push defer
+pthread_cleanup push defer

 The following subroutines are in group "glibc":

-IO_flockfile
+IO flockfile

 IO ftrylockfile

-IO funlockfile
+IO_funlockfile

+•••

 wait

 waitpid

 write

 The following subroutines are in group "pthread":

+'''

+'''

 pthread atfork

-pthread_getspecific
+pthread getspecific

+...

 pthread testcancel

 pthread timedjoin np

 pthread tryjoin np

 pthread yield

 sem close

 sem destroy

-sem_getvalue
+sem getvalue

 sem init

 sem open

 sem post

 sem timedwait

 sem trywait

 sem unlink

 sem wait

 The following subroutines are in no group:

 $

 '''

-Linking With Illuminators
+Commands for Linking with Illuminators

 Once built, an illuminator's "wrapper" functions must be linked into your program with the -Wl,--emit-relocs and either -lntrace or -lntrace\thr options.
-The illuminator program can be used between back-quotes to conveniently generate all the options to reference the needed object files and options.
+The nlight program with the below options can be used between back-quotes to conveniently generate all the options to reference the needed object files and options.
 When an illuminator is specified with a relative path, the program will search for it first relative to the current directory, and then relative to /usr/lib/NightTrace/illuminators.
 Alternatively, an absolute path to the illuminator directory may be given.

 When an illuminator is first linked into your program, it is inert.
-It does not intercept any function calls or interfere with your program's performance at all until it is activated with the illuminate command (see "Activating Illuminators" on page 5-12).
+It does not intercept any function calls or interfere with your program's performance at all until it is activated with the nlight --illuminate command (see "Command for Activating and Deactivating Illuminators" on page 5-74).

-illuminator --gcc
+nlight --gcc

-'''

-$ gcc ... 'illuminator [--gcc] [-t] illuminator_list'
+\$ gcc ... 'nlight --gcc [-t] illuminator\list'

-'''

-Generate options suitable for gcc to link in a list (separated by whitespace) of illuminators.
+Generates options suitable for gcc to link in a list (separated by whitespace) of illuminators.
 The -t option specifies the use of the threaded ntrace library.